-How can I search HOLLIS using a non-Latin script (character set) such as Arabic, Cyrillic, or Chinese, Japanese and Korean?
+How can I search HOLLIS using a non-Latin script (character set) such as Arabic, Cyrillic, Devanagari, Chinese, Japanese, or Korean?

 Have another HOLLIS question?
 Our HOLLIS User Guide provides an overview of HOLLIS's features and functions.